Lifshitz tails on the Bethe lattice: a combinatorial approach: Definitions and results

 We take the $J_{ij}=J_{ji}$ as a collection of i.i.d. random variables on the edges, and similarly with the $V_i$'s another set of i.i.d. random variables.
 In the pure case ($J_{ij}=1$, $V_i=0$) the spectrum of $H$ is the interval $[-2\sqrt{k},2\sqrt{k}]$.
-In the diagonal disorder case ($J_{ij}=1$, $V_i$ i.i.d. random variables supported on $[0,W]$) the ergodicity result mentioned above (see~\cite{AcKl92} for a discussion of ergodicity on the Bethe lattice) implies that the (almost sure) spectrum of $H$ and the support of $\rho$ is $[-2\sqrt{k},2\sqrt{k}+W]$.
-Similarly in presence of off-diagonal disorder ($J_{ij}$ supported on $[-1,1]$, $V_i=0$) the support of $\rho$ is the same as in the pure case, $[-2\sqrt{k},2\sqrt{k}]$.
+In the diagonal disorder case ($J_{ij}=1$) with the $V_i$ i.i.d. random variables supported on $[0,W]$ the ergodicity result mentioned above (see~\cite{AcKl92} for a discussion of ergodicity on the Bethe lattice) implies that the (almost sure) spectrum of $H$ and the support of $\rho$ is $[-2\sqrt{k},2\sqrt{k}+W]$.
+Similarly in presence of off-diagonal disorder ($J_{ij}$ satisfying (OD1), $V_i=0$) the support of $\rho$ is the same as in the pure case, $[-2\sqrt{k},2\sqrt{k}]$.
 Trees are in some respects much simpler than finite-dimensional lattices, as they admit a natural recursive decomposition.
-One can for instead picture $\T_k$ as made of its root, $k+1$ edges from the root to its neighbors, and $k+1$ copies of the rooted $k$-ary tree $\tT_k$.
+One can for instance picture $\T_k$ as made of its root, $k+1$ edges from the root to its neighbors, and $k+1$ copies of the rooted $k$-ary tree $\tT_k$.
 This decomposition allows to write explicit recursion relations on the diagonal elements of the resolvent (Green function).
 Let us call $G(z)= \la 0 | (H-z\I)^{-1}|0 \ra$ the Green function at the root of $\T_k$, where $z$ has a positive imaginary part.
 This is a random variable because of the disorder in the $J_{ij}$ and $V_i$.
 Using the recursive nature of $\T_k$ and resolvent identities (see App.~\ref{app_resolvent} for a more explicit derivation with slightly different notations) one can show~\cite{Kl98,lelarge} that $G(z)$ obeys the following recursive distributional equation (RDE):

 Here $\overset{\textnormal d}{=}$ denotes the equality in distribution of random variables, $\widetilde{G}$ is the equivalent of $G$ on $\tT_k$ instead of $\T_k$, and the $\widetilde{G}_i$ (resp. $J_i,V$) are i.i.d. copies of $\widetilde{G}$ (resp. $J$ and $V$ the distribution of the off-diagonal and diagonal disorder).
-By definition $\E[G(z)]$ is the Stieltjes transform of $\rho$.
-As we shall discuss below, the assumptions (D3) and (OD3) on the random variables $J$ and $V$ imply that $\rho$ is absolutely continuous (except at $E=0$ for off-diagonal disorder).
-In consequence its density (denoted $\rho(E)$) can be computed from the solution of the RDE as
+By definition $\E[G(z)]$ is the Stieltjes transform of $\rho$, hence the density of the absolutely continuous part of $\rho$ (see the next subsection for a discussion of the regularity properties of $\rho$) can be computed from the solution of the RDE as

 The equations (\ref{rde}) and (\ref{densite_resolvent}) can be solved numerically, and this is how we obtained the curves in Figs.~\ref{fig_numerical_simulation},\ref{fig_cusp} and \ref{fig_differents_k}.
 We give more details on the numerical procedure in App.~\ref{appendix_middle}.